0mgABear/typescript/readme.md

 - public (default) : this method can be called anywhere, anytime.
 - private: this method can only be called by other methods in this class.
 To restrict access to a function.
-- protected : can only be called by other methods in this class or by other methods in child classes.
+- protected : can only be called by other methods in this class or by other methods in child classes of parent class.

 Constructor : a special function needed to pass arguments into a class when creating an instance of it.